learnitmyway/countries/README.md

 ## to do

+- FE: add typecheck to pipeline
+- BE: add typecheck to pipeline
 - BE: Prisma
-- BE: store data in DB for sorting/filtering/pagination?
 - FE: normalise country data

 ## future ideas

+- BE: docker for db
 - share tsconfig, eslintrc between FE and BE
 - share types between FE and BE
 - Read nestjs docs https://docs.nestjs.com/first-steps